kilan7mau/cs167-lab5/README.md

 1. **(Q1) Do you think it will use your local cluster?
 Why or why not?**
 * No, it will not use the cluster yet.
 2. **(Q2) Does the application use the cluster that you started?
 How did you find out?**
-* Yes, after changing the master URL to spark://laptop-k16jg0ef:8080/, the application uses the Spark cluster.
+* Yes, after changing the master URL to spark://laptop-k16jg0ef:8080/ (spark://192.168.1.2:7077), the application uses the Spark cluster.
 3. **(Q3) What is the Spark master printed on the standard output on IntelliJ IDEA?**
 * The Spark master printed on the standard output is: local[*].
 * This means that the Spark application is running in local mode, which is typically used during development and testing.
 The local[*] setting tells Spark to run locally on the machine using all available CPU cores (the * represents all cores).
 This mode allows developers to test and debug their Spark programs directly within IntelliJ IDEA without the need for a full cluster setup.
 4. **(Q4) What is the Spark master printed on the standard output on the terminal?**
+- If running in local mode within an IDE, you'll often see local[*].
+- When running on a cluster, the most important information is the Master's address, such as spark://192.168.1.2:7077 (this information can be configured and displayed in the terminal output, but the screenshots focus on the web UI)
 5. **(Q5) For the previous command that prints the number of matching lines, how many tasks were created, and how much time it took to process each task.**
 * Number of tasks: 2.
-* Time per task: About 700ms
+* Time per task:
+- Stage 0 tasks: The "Details for Stage 0 (Attempt 0)" show that the duration for the two tasks in this stage was around 0.3 seconds (or 300ms).
+- Stage 1 tasks: The "Details for Stage 1 (Attempt 0)" show that the duration for the two tasks in this stage was approximately 60ms.
 6. **(Q6) For the previous command that counts the lines and prints the output, how many tasks in total were generated?**
 * Total tasks: 4.
 7. **(Q7) Compare this number to the one you got earlier.**